Personal Budget

 Owning and running a car is a big expense that you can look at closely.

 A rough rule of thumb is to take the cost of fuel and double it.
-A trip that will cost you $50 in fuel actually costs about $100 due to wearing out your tyres, engine, transmission, etc and reducing the value of the car generally.
+A trip that will cost you $50 in fuel actually costs about $100 due to wearing out your tires, engine, transmission, and so on and reducing the value of the car generally.

-Also keeping an old car running can save money if it does not cost too much in fuel and repairs.
+Also keeping an old car running can save money if it doesn't cost too much in fuel and repairs.
 A thousand or two in repairs every year can be cheaper than buying a new car.

 Keep Your Money Under Control